opensearch-project/documentation-website/_data-prepper/expression-syntax.md

 - _Literal_

 ### Operator
-Hard coded token that identifies the operation used in an _expression_.
+Hardcoded token that identifies the operation used in an _expression_.

 ### JSON pointer
-A Literal used to reference a value within the Event provided as context for the _Expression String_.
+JSON Pointer is a literal used to reference a value within the event and provided as context for the _Expression string_.
 JSON Pointers are identified by a leading `/` containing alphanumeric character or underscores, delimited by `/`.
 JSON Pointers can use an extended character set if wrapped in double quotes (`"`) using the escape character `\`.
-Note, JSON Pointer require `~` and `/` that should be used as part of the path and not a delimiter to be escaped.
+Note that JSON Pointers require `~` and `/` characters, which should be used as part of the path and not a delimiter needs to be escaped.

+See the following examples of JSON pointers:

 - `~0` representing `~`
 - `~1` representing `/`